MAT388E-Spring23/.github/profile/README.md

 We will closely follow the weekly schedule given below.
 However, weekly class schedules are subject to change depending on the progress we make as a class.

 Week 1.
-Introduction statistical learning, supervised, unsupervised learning.
 Exploratory data analysis.

 Week 2.
 Introduction to simple linear regression.
 Basic optimization concepts used in regression analysis.
 Ordinary least squares estimation.
 Gradient descent algorithms.